Eamonn Casey: Illness and death

 In August 2011, Casey, in poor health, was admitted to a nursing home in County Clare.
-He died on 13 March 2017 at the age of 89, a month before his 90th birthday.
-He is interred in Galway cathedral's crypt.
+He died on 13 March 2017, at age 89.
+He was interred in Galway cathedral's crypt Subsequently, following a consultation, his remains were returned to his family in July 2025, making him the first senior cleric in Ireland to be disinterred following posthumous concerns about his conduct.